mahendraseervi/Ball_chasing_robot_in_gazebo/README.md

 # Ball_chasing_robot_in_gazebo
-Designed the differential drive robot, house it inside created world, and programmed it to chase white-colored ball
+Designed the differential drive robot, house it inside created world, and programmed it to chase white-colored ball.

 **Work Flow**
 1. Setting up my_robot (urdf of the robot  model)